qurusales/qurusales.github.io/_qis/largescale.md

 ### Feature ###

 Unlimited volume / instance.
+No limit to the number of images per license.
+No limit to the size of individual images.
+There is no limit to the size of image database.
-Use as many images per license as you need
+Designed to use across as many web servers as you need in multiple locations and countries

 ### Advantage ###

-Faster to buy (not build)
+QIS is designed to deliver more capacity than you need and has currently been regularly operationally tested to 30TB of total data comprising x million images served at up to x images/ hour.

 ### Benefit ###

-Serve all of your images from a fully functioning Image Server in a short deployment cycle
+Future proof your image upload, management and delivery by serving your images from a fully functioning, Image Server